-The earlier part of this module on planning considerations included the possibility of offering Campus CERT Basic Training for academic credit.
+Remind participants that the earlier part of this module on planning considerations included the possibility of offering Campus CERT Basic Training for academic credit.

 If academic credit is requested and the school's curriculum committee approved it, note that the training logistics will then be different than they are for a regular CERT Basic Training class.